Bernardo-MG/library-maven-archetype/src/main/resources/archetype-resources/readme.md

 ${symbol_pound} Basic Maven Project
 A basic Maven project created from the Basic Maven Archetype.

 This should be set up correctly before use.
-Remember to change at least the following data:
+Remember to verify, and change if needed, at least the following data:

-- Links on the readme
-- Links on the POM (repositories, issues, etc)
+- Links on the readme, POM and Maven site (repositories, issues, etc)
 - License, if not using the MIT one (POM, readme and LICENSE file)
 - This readme description
+- This documentation on the Maven site

 ${symbol_pound}${symbol_pound} Documentation
 Documentation is always generated for the latest release: